dddavid4real/PulmoFoundation/README.md

 ### Download Model Checkpoint

-🌟 The pretrained checkpoint of PulmoFoundation is provided here: https://huggingface.co/david4real/PulmoFoundation.
+🌟 The pretrained checkpoint of PulmoFoundation is provided [here](https://huggingface.co/david4real/PulmoFoundation).

 Download the pre-trained checkpoint and place it in `models/ckpts/`: